satish-shrestha-4u/AB_Testing_and_Statistical_Analysis/README.md

 Eniac should keep the original white **"SHOP NOW"** button.

 The tested alternatives did not provide a strong enough business case for replacing the control version.
 Future experiments should focus on clearer, product-specific call-to-action text while avoiding design changes that may reduce user engagement.

-## Purpose

-This project demonstrates how A/B testing and statistical analysis can support product and UX decisions by separating small observed differences from meaningful business impact.

 ## Repository Structure